 - many river and lake crossings

-Today is a full-day ride towards “la Pasarela del Rio Puelo”, an important hanging bridge crucial for the communication between the local inhabitants and the outside cities.
+Today is a full-day horse ride towards “la Pasarela del Rio Puelo”, an important hanging bridge crucial for the communication between the local inhabitants and the outside cities.
 This area is particularly spectacular due to its huge waterfall and rapids.
 In the afternoon, we will cross a wild ancient forest before arriving to our enchanting and cosy cottage.
-Approx 7 hrs riding
+Approx 7 hrs horse riding.

 This morning we will visit Azul Lake, with its crystal clear waters and abundant fish life.
 After lunch our ride goes deep into the forest along the mountains and to the typical cold jungle, Valdivian-type rainforest with its ancient “Alerce” trees.
-Approx 6 hrs riding
+Approx 6 hrshorse riding.

 Today we will reach "Segundo Corral" the last settlement close to the border.
 Then we will follow the trail along the Puelo Rive, in the direction of the Pacific Ocean and finally cross the Ventisqueros River.
-Approx 7 hrs riding
+Approx 7 hrs horse riding.

 Again we will follow the Puelo River up to Puerto Urrutia, were we say farewell to the horses.
 The road to Puerto Varas goes alongside the Reloncaví Fjord.
 You will enjoy the beautiful of the river's mouth flowing into the sea, as well as Vicente Perez Rosales National Park, Lake Llanquihue and the Osorno and Calbuco volcanoes, and finally the beautiful town of Puerto Varas.